aminography/WorldCitiesApp/README.md

 of this search is significantly better than linear search.

 ###  Implementation and Improvements
-The `RadixTree`, as the heart of the algorithm, is minimally implemented.
-Thus, it is only involved basic functionality for this project such as insert into and search in tree.
-Other operations like delete a node is not implemented though. description (keep retrieval sorted by combining heuristic-bfs and dfs travers, insert remained recursive, implementation is minimal without delete and etc, preprocess, time to load)
+The `RadixTree`, as the heart of the algorithm, is minimally implemented in `MinimalRadixTree` class.
+Thus, it is only involved basic functionality required for this project such as insert into and search in a tree.
+Other operations like delete a node is not implemented though.

+#### Insert
+According to the assignment description, initial loading time of dataset does not matter.
+Therefore, insertion algorithm is implemented using a recursive approach.

+#### Search
+In case of searching the tree, I have used a combination of selective BFS traversal and DFS, which are both implemented iteratively to reduce the search time as much as possible.

 App Architecture
 ----------------
 The architecture of this application is based on well-known `Clean Architecture` consists of 5 gradle modules, to separate business rules as much as possible.
-In terms of of presentation architecture, common `MVVM` pattern is highly adaptable with the Android development environment, such as `Jetpack` architectural components, so I have chosen `MVVM` for this aim.
+In terms of presentation architecture, common `MVVM` pattern is highly adaptable with the Android development environment and tools, such as `Jetpack` architectural components, so I have chosen `MVVM` for this aim.

 ###  Modules and their dependencies
 As it was mentioned before, the structure of codebase is consisted of 5 gradle modules, 3 pure `Kotlin` library and 2